 What is Local SEO?

 First things first, what is local SEO?
 In simple terms, it’s Search Engine Optimization that is specifically designed to attract your target audience or users in a targeted geographical location.
-So, if you’re a graphic design company in Edinburgh, U.K., and you only want to attract users within this area, you’d use local SEO.
+So, if you’re a graphic design company in Edinburgh, U.K., and you only want to attract users to this area, you’d use local SEO.

 Local SEO is very specific, but in turn often produces greater results, because you’ll have less competition than if you were to target a wider audience.
 This also means that you might be able to save money too, as your SEO will be focussing on a small catchment area.